AmberCrafter/Python_DataProcessFactor/ReadME.txt

 <v1.1.1>
 1. Append backup copy process.
 2. Append schedule setting.
-3. Fix DataQC Bug when L0 or L1 are not a new file.
+3. Fixed DataQC Bug when L0 or L1 are not a new file.

 <v1.0.0>
 1. First Edition of auto processing data.